Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 The source CSV contains 12,844 records and 22 columns.

 > The original CSV index was stored as `player_index` and used as the primary key for individual rows.
 A separate `player_id` was generated using `DENSE_RANK()` based on `player_name`, `college`, and `draft_year`.
-This identifier enabled player records to be aggregated across multiple seasons and helped distinguish players with identical names.
+The identifier was created to support player-level aggregation across multiple seasons and to distinguish players with identical names.

 # Tools and SQL Skills